Kabsa is widely recognized as the national dish of Saudi Arabia, but is eaten across the Middle East.

 How to Make Kabsa

-The chicken is partially baked to ensure it is cooked through when it is cooked with the rice.
+Partially baking the chicken will ensure it is cooked through after added to the pot with the rice.

-The tomatoes, and tomato paste are made into a tomato sauce.
+The tomatoes, and tomato paste are stirred into a tomato sauce.

-Bring to a boil, and then reduce heat to medium low heat and allow to simmer until rice is cooked.
+Bring to a boil, then reduce heat to medium low heat.

 Where to Buy Kabsa Spices

-My favorite place to buy spices has to be RawSpiceBar.
+My favorite place to buy spices has to be The Spice House.